salesforce-misc/bazelrc-lsp/README.md

   * write documentation, including explanation of different styles
 * ✔ link file names for `import` & `try-import`
 * Rename functionality for config names
-* Bazel-side changes:
-  * expose default value, value description and old names and deprecation messages
 * Go to Reference:
-  * other usages of config name
+  * Other usages of config name
-  * find other usages of same flag
+  * Find other usages of same flag